Beaumaris - Penmon Priory, Anglesey

 You tread in the footsteps of poets and pilgrims on the Aberdaron to Mynydd Mawr circuit.
 Welsh poet RS Thomas and centuries of pilgrims knew St Hewyn’s Church in Aberdaron.
 The latter continued on this beautiful cliff walk towards Bardsey Island, the island of 20,000 saints just off the tip of the Llŷn Peninsula.

 St Davids Loop, Pembrokeshire

 A mini-pilgrimage to honour our patron saint.
 The St Davids Loop starts at St Non’s medieval chapel, said to be St David’s birthplace, and arc round to Porth Clais, a harbour since Roman times where the saint was said to be baptised.
 The best is saved till last – a return via the 12 century cathedral of Britain’s smallest city.

 So impressive is Harlech Castle they wrote a song about it, ‘Men of Harlech’, and UNESCO put it on the World Heritage list.
 The Branwen walk puts it at the centre of views fit for a shortbread tin: that mighty medieval fortress, one of the best beaches on the Ceredigion coast and the peaks of Snowdonia behind.

 Stack Rocks - St Govan's Chapel

 This walk takes you from Stackpole Quay to St Govan's Chapel.
 No one knows exactly when St Govan’s Chapel was built.
 At least 1,000 years ago.
 Maybe 1400.
 Nor is anyone sure about its steps; legend says their number changes when you walk up and down.
-That this tiny chapel in the cliffs ends a superb stroll?
+Does this tiny chapel in the cliffs end a superb stroll?
 Definitely.

 The Dylan Thomas Walk, Laugharne